kgibm/dockerdebug/fedorawasdebug/WAS_Troubleshooting_Perf_Lab.md

         4 S was       <b>1567</b>     1 99  80   0 - 802601 -     19:26 pts/1    00:03:35 java -javaagent:/opt/ibm/wlp/bin/tools/ws-javaagent.jar -Djava.awt.headless=true -Xshareclasses:name=liberty,nonfatal,cacheDir=/output/.classCache/ -jar /opt/ibm/wlp/bin/tools/ws-server.jar defaultServer
         </pre>

-        If learning Traditional WAS (the name is server1 and we search for DefaultNode01 as well because there are some tail commands in the background that have **server1** in them):
+        If learning WAS traditional (the name is server1 and we search for DefaultNode01 as well because there are some tail commands in the background that have **server1** in them):

         <pre>
         $ ps -elf | grep "DefaultNode01 server1" | grep -v grep